Char-Hunt/Forums/README.md

 #
 ## Cyber Threat Maps
-The Fortinet Threat Map gives real-time visualizations: Attack intensity and frequency [Fortinet Threat Map](https://threatmap.fortiguard.com/)
+The Fortinet Threat Map gives real-time visualizations of attack intensity and frequency [Fortinet Threat Map](https://threatmap.fortiguard.com/)

 Spamhaus researches botnet and IP associated with servers used to control malware